-With NBC’s airing of Annie Live!, we’ve made our list and checked it twice to bring you our re-ranking of the recent TV musicals, from worst to best.
-Sing along!
+With ABC’s airing of Beauty and the Beast: A 30th Celebration, we’ve made our list and checked it twice to bring you our re-ranking of the recent TV musicals.

 Stars: Allison Williams, Christopher Walken, Christian Borle and Kelli O’Hara

 Original Air Date: December 4, 2014 on NBC

 My kids adore the Peter Pan musical, but this NBC version was a dud.
 Allison Williams’ uninspired take on the boy who won’t grow up aside, the real reason this musical ranks last is Christopher Walken’s bizarre and lifeless Captain Hook.
 He spends the entire production seemingly confused as to why he is there and what he is supposed to be doing leaving the audience positively flummoxed as well.

 Stars: Jencarlos, Trisha Yearwood, Prince Royce, Chris Daughtry and Seal